Customizing the Java SDK

 DateTime attributes

-When using Date, Time and DateTime types for Product attributes or Custom Fields the SDK deserializes them as LocalDate, LocalTime and ZonedDateTime.
+When using Date, Time and DateTime types for Attributes or Custom Fields the SDK deserializes them as LocalDate, LocalTime and ZonedDateTime.

-To deserialize them as a String, the ObjectMapper can be configured with ModuleOptions.
-The ApiModule also loads the configuration options using System.getProperty(String) (for example: commercetools.deserializeDateAttributeAsString).
+To deserialize them as a String, configure ObjectMapper with ModuleOptions.
+ApiModule also loads the configuration options by using System.getProperty(String); for example, commercetools.deserializeDateAttributeAsString).

 ApiModuleOptions options = ApiModuleOptions